Transparent dark purple Travel Guide by Insurte logo

-Many countries require foreigners to apply for a long stay visa for long trips.
+Many European countries require foreigners to apply for a long-stay visa for long trips.
 Instead, Hungary requires foreigners to apply for a residence permit.

 If you can travel to Hungary visa-free (for short stays), you can apply for residence when you arrive in Hungary.
 This only applies if you're a student, joining a family member, seeking medical treatment, or doing research/volunteer work.
 Other scenarios may require you to apply for residence before arriving.
 This applies to US and UK citizens as well as several other nationalities.